A belated happy birthday to Rik Van Steenbergen, who was born on September 9, 1924, and died on May 15, 2003.

 Nevertheless, he finished 2nd in the 1951 Giro d’Italia, prompting critics to suggest had he focussed more on stage races instead of One-Day races, his prospects of winning a Grand Tour would have been much greater.

-Still, during his 15-year career as a professional, it’s estimated that Van Steenbergen won almost 1000 races.
+Despite never wining a major stage race, during his 15-year career as a professional, it’s estimated that Van Steenbergen won almost 1000 races.

 After his retirement from the sport, Van Steenbergen’s life entered into a dark period, wherein he was alleged to have been involved in a number of venal practices such as gambling, drug trafficking, conspiracy and incitement to debauchery.